jwalton/kube-auth-proxy/README.md

 We need to create an ingress which forwards "\*.internal.MY-DOMAN.COM" to our new service.
-Unlike with oauth2-proxy or other services, kube-auth-proxy doesn't rely on features built into nginx-ingress, and should work with any ingress.
-For example, on AWS an ALB ingress could be as simple as
+Unlike with oauth2-proxy or other services, kube-auth-proxy doesn't rely on features built into nginx-ingress, and should work with any ingress, include the ALB ingress or with Traefik.
+For example, on AWS an ALB ingress could be as simple as:

 ```yaml
 apiVersion: extensions/v1beta1